hydraflow

 -

-impl_factory : Callable[[Path], I] | Callable[[Path, C], I] — A factory function that creates the implementation instance.
+impl_factory : Callable[[Path], I] | Callable[[Path, C], I] | None — A factory function that creates the implementation instance.
 It can accept either just the artifacts directory path, or both the path and the configuration instance.
-Defaults to a function that returns None.
+Defaults to None, in which case a function that returns None is used.

 -